ScottLogic/blog/_posts/2023-10-30-convincing-langchain.markdown

 - llm
 - scottbot
 - jwarren
-summary: Have you ever tried explaining something to a child, who pretends to understand, but in reality doesn’t know the foggiest about what you’re saying?
+summary: Have you ever tried explaining something to a child, who pretends to understand, but in reality doesn’t have the foggiest what you’re saying?
 That’s the experience I’ve had with LangChain agents.
 author: jwarren
 image: "/uploads/............... .png"
 ---

-Have you ever tried explaining something to a child, who pretends to understand, but in reality doesn’t know the foggiest about what you’re saying?
+Have you ever tried explaining something to a child, who pretends to understand, but in reality doesn’t have the foggiest what you’re saying?
 That’s the experience I’ve had with LangChain agents.

 Here at Scott Logic we have been working on an internal GenAI project called Scott Bot - a friendly chat bot used to answer employee queries about the company.
 It is powered with the ChatGPT-3.5 Turbo LLM and is built using the LangChain framework.
-Being new to the team, I was given the task of creating a new tool to make the bot self-aware - the Scottbot Info tool.
+Being new to the team, I was given the task of creating a new tool to make the bot self-aware, the Scottbot Info tool.
 However, convincing Scottbot to actually use this tool was a challenge I did not anticipate.

 **The Mechanism for Tool Choice**